openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 Data Modeling Standards
 -----------------------

-All models in the edX ecosystem should have:
+All models in the OpenedX ecosystem should have:

 -  A Primary Key